Isotta Gervasi: Cultural interests

 Her diverse and numerous interests led her to connect with the intellectuals and artists of the Romagna culture.
 Isotta Gervasi was a frequent guest at the home of Antonio Beltramelli and the Corradini-Ginanni brothers, Arnaldo Ginna and Bruno Corra, her high school friend; she also met the popular futurist musician Francesco Balilla Pratella.
 Among her acquaintances are the poets Aldo Spallicci and Giuseppe Valenti, the painter Boris Georgiev, who dedicated a portrait to her and the authors Renato Serra and Calogero Tumminelli.
 During this time, she stayed at Terme della Fratta, where she had the opportunity to make friends with the dancer Maria Borgese and the writer Grazia Deledda.
-In Polenta, in 1932, on the occasion of the inauguration of the monument to Giosuè Carducci, Gervasi was introduced to Benito Mussolini, who offered her a position at the Ministry of Health, who according to sources, she declined to accept.
+In Polenta, in 1932, on the occasion of the inauguration of the monument to Giosuè Carducci, Gervasi was introduced to Benito Mussolini, who offered her a position at the Ministry of Health, but according to sources, she declined to accept.
 However this time cannot be recorded precisely because the photos, letters and books dedicated to her fellow authors, which made up her private collection, were lost during the Second World War.

 Awards and honors

-In 1963 in the city of Cervia, Isotta was awarded the "Prize of Goodness.
-Christmas night," as a token of gratitude for her continuous devotion to her work.
-Subsequently, in 1965, Isotta Gervasi was the first woman to be honored, as a "magnificent example of altruism that highly honors the profession of the doctor" with the "Doctor's Mission Award" from the "Carlo Erba" Foundation.
-After this recognition, which gave her national fame, the Italian press began to take an interest in her figure, particularly after discovering that a female doctor had been operating in Romagna since 1919.
-As a result, Isotta had the cover of the issue of the "Tempo Medico" magazine, signed by Guido Crepax, dedicated to her.
-This success embarrassed Isotta, who had always been quiet and reserved, and was almost annoyed by too much media attention.
+In 1963 in the city of Cervia, Gervasi was awarded the "Prize of Goodness.
+Christmas night" as a token of gratitude for her continuous devotion to her work.
+Subsequently, in 1965, she was the first woman to be honored, as a "magnificent example of altruism that highly honors the profession of the doctor" with the "Doctor's Mission Award" from the Carlo Erba Foundation.
+After this recognition, which gave her national fame, the Italian press began to take an interest in her figure, particularly after discovering that a female physician had been operating in Romagna since 1919.
+As a result, Gervasi had the cover of an issue of the Tempo Medico magazine, signed by Guido Crepax, dedicated to her.
+This success embarrassed her" she had always been quiet and reserved, and was almost annoyed by too much media attention.

-Isotta Gervasi continued to live and work in Cervia until the summer of 1966.
+Gervasi continued to live and work in Cervia until the summer of 1966.
 Later she moved to Modena with her sister Liliana for the winter season, where she died on June 17, 1967, following a heart attack.